metosin/spec-tools/README.md

 ;  :address {:street "Satamakatu"}}
 ```

-Inspired by the [Schema-tools](https://github.com/metosin/schema-tools), there are also a `select-spec` to achieve the same:
+There are also a shortcut for this, `select-spec`:

 ```clj
 (st/select-spec ::user inkeri)